-Why stress mattersWe are all forced to live with stress but very few of us actually understand what it is and the role it plays in our lives.
+Why stress mattersWe are all forced to live with stress but very few of us understand what it is and how it makes us physically and mentally ill.
 Does this matter?
-Yes, because in studies stress has been accused of exacerbating very real physical illnesses from heart disease to Alzheimer’s disease and very real psychological illnesses including anxiety, depression, burnout and more.
-These are very serious illnesses which affect not only the quality of our own lives but the lives of all the people close to us.
-Reducing stress is imperative in not only helping us feel better in the short term but can also help us live longer healthier lives with good personal and working relationships.
+Yes, because studies have shown that stress can cause physical illness; from heart disease to Alzheimer’s disease and very real psychological illnesses including anxiety, depression, burnout and more.
+These are very serious illnesses that affect not only the quality of our own lives but also the quality of the lives of the people close to us.
+If you are feeling overwhelmed by the stressors in your life, get help, do not let the stress burn you out.

 What is the stress response?When we find something stressful we automatically trigger our acute stress response; this is a combination of our biological, physiological, psychological and behavioural stress responses.
 We trigger this stress response every time we think we have been threatened on some real, perceived, physical or emotional level.
 This is an automatic unconscious response triggered when we feel overwhelmed by the stressors in our lives.